OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 document are to be interpreted as described in [RFC 2119](http://www.rfc-editor.org/info/rfc2119).

  [RFC7159](https://docs.kantarainitiative.org/uma/rec-uma-core.html#RFC7159)

-(Editorss Note: how do we nreference -->  JSON RFC7159 here?
-JWT - for tehcnically dynamic use of the receipt)
+(Editors Note: how do we reference -->  JSON RFC7159 here?
+JWT - for tehcnicaly dynamic use of the receipt)

 ### 4. Terminology ###
 (note: in progress)

 Terminology herein leverages where possible,  [ISO/IEC 29100:2011 "Information Technology -- Security techniques -- Privacy Framework"](http://standards.iso.org/ittf/PubliclyAvailableStandards/c045123_ISO_IEC_29100_2011.zip).

 (mapping of terms and references in Appendix A)

 (editors note: ISO privacy framework should be references, but not used as source of terms as terms should be consent centric not ISO centric)